cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 of base field Fp.
 - CMOV(a, b, c): If c = 1, return a, else return b.

 Note: We assume that HashToBase maps its input to the base field uniformly.
-In practice, there may be inherent biases in p.
+In practice, there may be inherent biases in p, e.g., p = 2^k - 1 will

-((TODO: should more be said about this?))
+have non-negligible bias in higher bits.

+((TODO: expand on this problem))

 # Hashing Variants

 ## Icart Method {#icart}

+((TODO: Weierstrass form curves with affine coordinates.))

 The following hash_to_curve_icart(alpha) algorithm implements a constant-time variant of hash_to_curve(alpha, x).
 This algorithm